kubernetes/enhancements/keps/sig-network/3726-standard-application-protocols/README.md

 ## Summary

 There are cases where implementations implement different things for the same application protocol names.
-That already causes(and can cause more in the future) issues for certain implementations to interoperate. (see example with GKE and Istio under [Motivation](#motivation))
+That has already caused issues for certain implementations to interoperate, with the possibility of more in the future.
+(See the example with GKE and Istio under [Motivation](#motivation))

 This KEP suggests a different description for the `AppProtocol` field and proposes to declare standard Kubernetes protocol names for common protocols that are not IANA service names.

 ## Motivation

-The lack of direct support for specifying application protocols for ports and the widespread use of implementation-specific annotations to mitigate it had led k8s to add the `AppProtocol` field to the port spec.
+The lack of direct support for specifying application protocols for ports and the widespread use of implementation-specific annotations to mitigate it had led Kubernetes to add the `AppProtocol` field to the port spec.

 While this is a good solution - we never came with recommended standards other than [IANA standard service names](https://www.iana.org/assignments/service-names) or a domain prefixed protocol.